Hayato Station (Kagoshima): Layout

 The station consists of a side platform and an island platform serving three tracks at grade.
 A passing loop and two sidings branch off track 3 to the southeast.
 The station building, located on the northwest side of the tracks, is a modern concrete structure with bamboo trim which houses a waiting area, automatic ticket vending machines and staffed ticket window.
 Access to the island platform is by means of a footbridge.

 Management of the passenger facilities at the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
-It staffs the ticket booth which is equipped with a Midori no Madoguchi facility.
+There is a Midori no Madoguchi ticket counter.

 A view of the station platforms.
 The sidings can be seen to the extreme right.

 A close-in view of the station building showing the bamboo trim on the walls.